Guidelines on the Standards of Argumentation in the Social Sciences

 2.1.
 Standard complexity

 2.3.
-Standard openness
+Standard opening

 2.4.
-Interconnection of specific standards
+Interconnection of Specific Standards

-The three specific standards (complexity, uncertainty, openness) are interconnected.
-The complexity of a QSS reinforces its open nature, as society's stakeholders may prioritize different dimensions (e.g., the environmental or economic dimension).
-Similarly, the uncertainties inherent in QSSs make alternative points of view acceptable, which reinforces their open nature.
+The three specific criteria (complexity, uncertainties, openness) are interrelated.
+The complexity of a QSS reinforces its open nature, as societal stakeholders may prioritize different dimensions (for example, the environmental dimension or the economic dimension).
+Similarly, the uncertainties inherent in QSSs make alternative perspectives acceptable, which further reinforces their open nature.

 Bächtold, M., Pallarès, G., De Checchi, K., & Munier, V. (2023).
 Combining debates and reflective activities to develop students’ argumentation on socioscientific issues.
 Journal of Research in Science Teaching, 60(4), 761–806. https://doi.org/10.1002/tea.21816